-This Cottage Industry Food bill is supported by the Hawaii Farm Bureau, The Kohala Center, Local Food Coalition, Sustainable Economies Law Center, Counter Culture Food & Ferment, Tasting Kaua‘i, Kolo Kai Organic Farm, and Steelgrass Farm, but the Department of Health opposes it according to the Hawaii Food Policy Council.
+This Cottage Industry Food bill is supported by the Hawaii Farm Bureau, The Kohala Center, Local Food Coalition, Sustainable Economies Law Center, Counter Culture Food & Ferment, Tasting Kaua‘i, Kolo Kai Organic Farm, and Steelgrass Farm, but the Department of Health opposes it.

 A true "grassroots movement" isn't organized by political forces - instead, a "grassroots movement" springs up spontaneously due to some issue, like the Hawaii Cottage Industry Food Law, that a state feels needs to be passed.
 Is this a grassroots movement?
 You bet it is!
 Come on Hawaii legislature, get it together, two years is long enough!

-Update: Two years after I wrote this story, nothing has changed in Hawaii.
+1/14/2019 Update: Four years after I wrote this story, nothing has changed in Hawaii.
 Out of desperation, I see more and more local people showing up at our Molokai Farmers Market selling homemade, unregulated food products.